 Click image to see a larger version

-Boiling it down seems to result in two factors affecting obesity and obesity treatment:
+Boiling it down seems to result in two factors affecting how to treat obesity and obesity treatment:

 - Our modern lifestyle